Teemu Suninen

-Teemu Suninen (/fi/; born 1 February 1994) is a Finnish rally driver.
+Teemu Dani Kristian Suninen (/fi/; born 1 February 1994) is a Finnish rally driver.
 He currently competes part-time for the Hyundai team in the World Rally Championship (WRC).

 Rally career

 Suninen won the WRC-3 class in the 2014 Rally Finland and 2015 Rally Italia Sardegna driving a Citroën DS3 R3T, and won the WRC-2 class in the 2015 Wales Rally GB driving a Škoda Fabia S2000.

-The Finn competed full-time at the 2016 World Rally Championship-2 with a Škoda Fabia R5.
+Suninen competed full-time at the 2016 World Rally Championship-2 with a Škoda Fabia R5.
 He won at Mexico with TGS Worldwide, and at Italy and Poland with Oreca, finishing third in the drivers' championship behind Esapekka Lappi and Elfyn Evans.

-For the 2017 World Rally Championship-2, he joined M-Sport to drive a Ford Fiesta R5.
+For the 2017 World Rally Championship-2, Suninen joined M-Sport to drive a Ford Fiesta R5.
 He scored a win at Spain and three runner-up finishes, ranking third in points behind Pontus Tidemand and Eric Camilli.

-Suninen will do a double program with M-Sport in 2018, entering some races with a Ford Fiesta WRC and the rest with a Ford Fiesta R5.
+Suninen would do a double program with M-Sport in 2018, entering some races with a Ford Fiesta WRC and the rest with a Ford Fiesta R5.